-September 29 (Mon) No-class Day

-November 1 (Sat)

-November 3 (Mon)

-December 3 (Wed)

-January 12 (Mon)

-Foundation Day (School Holiday)

-Culture Day (National Holiday)

-St. Xavier's Day (School Holiday)

-Adults' Day (National Holiday)
+November 2 (Mon) Memorial Service (School Holiday) November 3 (Tue) Culture Day (National Holiday) December 3 (Thu) St. Xavier's Day (School Holiday) January 11 (Mon) Adults' Day (National Holiday)

 CLASS CANCELLATIONS

 Classes are normally held according to the academic calendar, but they may be canceled due to an academic conference, business trip or illness of a faculty member.
 Class cancellations are announced on Loyola when the teacher notifies the Center for Academic Affairs.
 An announcement may be posted on Loyola on the same day a class is canceled, so please make it a habit to check Loyola before each class.
 You may check class cancellations on the day of the class also from your mobile phone.